NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>
 <br>

+### 4.3.4: setup multi-object selection
-The final step in this will be to create a new function that will be called if there are multiple objects in the scene then it will loop through all objects until we find the one that is selected.
-We will place this new function after `get_position` and name it `notice_changed`.
+In the final step, create a new function that will be called if there are multiple objects in the scene then it will loop through all objects until the selected one is found.
+Place this new function after `get_position()` and name it `notice_changed()`.
 After this, the path should follow the selected object as well as not stay in the viewport when object is deselected:

 ```python
 ...